kbayraktar/kbayraktar.github.io/te_markdown/heroes-create-spec.md

 permalink: /te_markdown/heroes-create-spec/
 ---

-- Estimated reading time: 5 minutes
+Estimated reading time: 5 minutes
-- Audience: [Curious party], Newbies, Somewhat experienced, Experienced, Expert

 Test specifications are expectations that the software under test should satisfy.
 In a **test first** environment, they are written before the actual feature is implemented.